Board of Directors

 She is collaborative and innovative in raising awareness of the legal needs of others and the positive role of lawyers and legal service providers have in the global community.
 Notably as one of the founders of the Asia Justice Marathon and the virtual Global Pro Bono Move both mass participation events with an objective to positively connect and bring awareness of the work of legal service providers and the broader community.

 Since 2016, Wendy has been an active member of the Steering Committee/Board of Directors for the Global Alliance of Justice Educators (GAJE) and currently is the Chair of the GAJE Communications Committee.
-She has also served on International Organizing Committee of the regionally led Asia Pro Bono Conference and Access to Justice Exchange held in Laos (2012), Vietnam (2013), Singapore (2014), Thailand (2015), Myanmar (2015), Bali, Indonesia (2016) and Kuala Lumpur, Malaysia (2017), Hong Kong (2018), Nepal (2019), the virtual conference & exchange (2020 & 2021), Laos (2022) and this year’s event in the Philippines (2023).
+She has also served on International Organizing Committee of the regionally led Asia Pro Bono Conference and Access to Justice Exchange held in Laos (2012), Vietnam (2013), Singapore (2014), Thailand (2015), Myanmar (2015), Bali, Indonesia (2016) and Kuala Lumpur, Malaysia (2017), Hong Kong (2018), Nepal (2019), the virtual conference & exchange (2020 & 2021), Laos (2022), Philippines (2023), Thailand (2024), and soon to be held in Mongolia (2025).

 Professor Chris Walsh